 Pumpkin Cupcakes with Brown Butter Cream Cheese Frosting

 For the Cupcakes:

 - 4 large eggs

 - 1 and 1/2 cup brown sugar, packed

 - 1/2 tsp vanilla extract

-- 1, 15 oz can pumpkin NOT pumpkin pie filling
+- one 15 ounce can of pumpkin NOT pumpkin pie filling

 - 2 tsp baking powder

 - 1/2 tsp salt